Hutto v. Finney

 Hutto v.
-Finney, 437 U.S. 678 (1978), is a landmark Supreme Court case against the Arkansas Department of Correction.
+Finney, 437 U.S. 678 (1978), is a landmark U.S. Supreme Court case against the Arkansas Department of Correction.
 The litigation lasted almost a decade, from 1969 through 1978.
 It was the first successful lawsuit filed by an inmate against a correctional institution.
 The case also clarified the Arkansas prison system's unacceptable punitive measures.
 Hutto v.
 Finney was a certiorari to the United States Court of Appeals for the Eighth Circuit.

 Background

 In their 1998 book Policy Making and the Modern State: How the Courts Reformed America, Malcolm M. Feeley and Edward L. Rubin traced the history of prison reform in Arkansas to 1965 and the case of Talley v.
 Stephens 247 F. Supp.
 683 (1965), a pro se petition for a writ of habeas corpus filed in the U.S. District Court for the Eastern District of Arkansas on behalf of prisoners at Cummins prison, located along the Arkansas River, 75 miles southeast of Little Rock, in Lincoln County, Arkansas.
 The presiding judge was Judge J. Smith Henley, who was familiar with "the long series of scandals involving the Arkansas prison system".
 Feeley and Rubin described Cummins prison farm in the mid-1960s, "on the eve of events that were to transform it and initiate the judicial prison reform process" where "trusty guards", "reliable" armed prisoners−hardened felons themselves−on foot and on horseback, supervised long lines of prisoners who were working in the vast fields "six days a week, ten hours a day".
 Prisoners also worked as house servants in the plantation homes of Cummins officers.
 Concerned about a "federal court takeover" similar to the federal response after then-Arkansas Governor Orval Faubus deployed the Arkansas National Guard to Little Rock Central High School on September 4, 1957 to prevent desegregation, Arkansas' prison officials improved some of the conditions for prisoners.

 On February 18, 1970, Judge J. Smith Henley wrote that, "For the ordinary convict a sentence to the Arkansas Penitentiary... amounts to a banishment from civilized society to a dark and evil world completely alien to the free world, a world that is administered by criminals under unwritten rules and customs completely foreign to free world culture."